 Keyword research still forms part of the process, but it shouldn’t be considered the starting point.
 Instead, considering search as part of the broader customer experience (CX) provides a stronger context and a deeper understanding of where keywords fit into this bigger picture.

-Informing keyword research Empathy Mapping
+Informing Keyword Research Empathy Mapping

 One of the processes we use here at Being Digitalz is empathy mapping, which is designed to plot out the needs, influences and pain/gain points for each target audience.
 These are collaborative workshops we hold with our clients to understand what they know about their customers.
-Working together, we visualise the customer (or user)’s persona in four categories:
+Working together, we visualize the customer (or user)’s persona in four categories:

 - What they say and do

 - What they hear